naddison36/tx2uml/README.md

 - [Chainstack](https://chainstack.com/) supports both `trace_transaction` and `debug_traceTransaction` but only on their expensive Business plan.

 - [GetBlock](https://getblock.io/) supports [trace_transaction](https://getblock.io/docs/available-nodes-methods/ETH/JSON-RPC/trace_transaction/) but it just hangs when tested.
 It also supports [debug_traceTransaction](https://getblock.io/docs/available-nodes-methods/ETH/JSON-RPC/debug_traceTransaction/) but not with the tracer option required by tx2uml.

-- [WatchData](https://www.watchdata.io/) supports [trace_transaction](https://docs.watchdata.io/powered-api/trace/trace_transaction) but I could not get it to work.
-No response from support.
-It probably needs a paid plan.

-- [InfStones](https://infstones.com/) supports both `trace_transaction` and `debug_traceTransaction` on their paid plan.

 - [Moralis](https://moralis.io/) supports both `trace_transaction` and `debug_traceTransaction` on their paid plan.